 Depending on her preference, a donor can choose the program that best meets her needs.
 One program compensates donors directly and the other program makes donations to the Susan G. Komen foundation on their behalf.

 Many of our donors tell us that their donation experience gives them a real sense of purpose and pride.
 Many donors have reported having a connection to Prolacta’s mission because of a family member’s experience with critically ill or premature infants.

-Our program also benefits the donor’s children’s wellbeing.
+Our program also benefits the wellbeing of the donor’s children.
 Donor moms who receive compensation donate for about 4 months longer than non-compensated donors, which often results in breastfeeding their own children for longer.
 1

 Because parental leave options are limited in the US, compensated breast milk donation gives donors the ability to take additional time off from work after having a baby.
-Some donors also use their compensation to contribute to their families for things such as a down payment for their home, tuition for themselves or their children, and many other benefits.
+Some donors also use their compensation to contribute to their families for things such as a deposit for their home, tuition for themselves or their children and many other benefits.

 We simply could not do what we do for critically ill and premature infants without our donors exclusively based in the US.
 That’s why we celebrate our donors at our all-employee meetings and send appreciation gifts for reaching milestones during their time donating.
 Their passion is irresistible, so we work closely with our breast milk donors to raise awareness during events such as World Prematurity Day, Breastfeeding Awareness Week, Human Milk Donation Day and many others.